DECADES OF EXPERTISE

 Crescent Petroleum is also experienced in all aspects of the management and operation of structurally complex high pressure, deep carbonate reservoirs through the successful operation of the Mubarek Field.
 Drilling in the Mubarek Field was challenging because of the incidence of a thick plastic salt layer, fracturing, high-pressure water flows and a complex sequence of over-pressured and under-pressured formations.
 Crescent held the world record in the early 1990s for drilling the world's deepest short radius horizontal well and the deepest slim hole to be cased by expandable casing.
 Crescent also set a regional operational record in completing the complex Mubarek K2 well, with a highly challenging programme involving horizontal drilling combined with coiled tubing technology and a complex completion matrix at great depths.

 Crescent Petroleum also takes pride in its reputation for agility, operational excellence and ability to bring fields on-stream in record time, while diligently maintaining strict cost efficiency.
-The Mubarek Field discovery wildcat was drilled in 1972, with field development being put on fast track mode and completed in a record period of 13 months from the discovery confirmation well, to full production at a rate of over 60,000 bopd,.
+The Mubarek Field discovery wildcat was drilled in 1972, with field development being put on fast track mode and completed in a record period of 13 months from the discovery confirmation well, to full production at a rate of over 60,000 bopd.
 This set a world record for the time of the time taken to bring an offshore field on-stream from first discovery.

 In the Kurdistan Region of Iraq, Crescent along with its affiliate Dana Gas, entered into Strategic Alliance Protocol with Kurdistan Regional Government in 2007 to appraise, develop, process, market and sell petroleum from the Khor Mor and Chemchemal Gas Fields.
 The first phase was to provide natural gas supplies to fuel two major domestic electric power generation plants being built in Erbil and Chemchemal, as well as for local industries and export.
 First Gas production from Kor Mor and delivery to two local power stations commenced in October 2008, 18 months after contract signature in April 2007.
-The current production at Khor Mor is approximately 320 MMSCFD of sales gas (delivered to the two power stations), 14,000 barrels per day of condensate and 1,000 Tons per day of LPG.
-A 180km pipeline was also built through a harsh and mountainous environment, littered with land mines in the Chemchemal to Erbil section with serious security and logistics challenges and an inexperienced local workforce.
-A benchmarking study conducted by independent industry analysts found that this project outperformed similar projects in Iraq by approximately 25% in terms of costs.
-The fact that project completion was achieved at a lower cost, is a significant achievement as per the study.
-These achievements were primarily a result of Crescent’s ability to mitigate technical and commercial risks and its flexible approach to project management and fast-track scheduling.
-Construction of the Khor Mor pipeline was the first major petroleum project by a private company to be undertaken in Iraq since the Gulf War, which further highlights Crescent’s pioneering spirit and resilience to excel in adverse conditions

 Unconventional resources